TJSlattery/chartsJsDemo/README.md

 # Crypto Price Visualization (MERN + Chart.js)

 ## Overview
 This web application visualizes historical Bitcoin and Ethereum price data using interactive charts.
-It is built with the MERN stack (MongoDB, Express, React, Node.js) and uses Chart.js for rich, interactive plotting.
-The backend supports advanced MongoDB aggregation queries, including rolling averages and time series analytics, and the frontend provides a modern UI for exploring and comparing crypto price trends.
+It is built with the MERN stack (MongoDB, Express, React, Node.js) and uses Chart.js for interactive plotting.
+The backend supports MongoDB aggregation queries, including rolling averages and time series analytics.

 ## Features
 - **Interactive Charting**: Zoom, pan, and reset chart views with Chart.js.
 - **Rolling Average**: Toggle a 10-day rolling average overlay for price smoothing.
-- **Cluster Selection**: Switch between two MongoDB Atlas clusters (v6.x and v8.x) for performance and compatibility testing.
+- **Cluster Selection**: Switch between two MongoDB Atlas clusters (v7.x and v8.x) for performance and compatibility testing.
 - **Raw Data Option**: For Bitcoin, toggle between time series and raw data collections.
 - **Query Metadata**: View query execution time, document count, and response size for each request.
-- **Rerun Query**: Instantly refresh the chart with the latest data and aggregation results.
+- **Rerun Query**: Refresh the chart with the latest data and aggregation results.

-## Why This App?
-- **Performance Analysis**: Compare query performance and aggregation capabilities across MongoDB versions and collection types.
-- **Data Exploration**: Easily visualize and analyze large volumes of crypto price data.
-- **Modern Stack**: Demonstrates best practices for full-stack development with MERN and Chart.js.

 ## How to Run

 ### Prerequisites
-- Node.js (v18+ recommended)
+- Node.js
-- MongoDB Atlas clusters (with mock BTC/ETH data loaded)
+- MongoDB Atlas clusters
 - Python (for running data generation scripts)

 ### 1. Clone the Repository